Corelogic Lower Hutt

 Rent And Yield

 By matching average value to rent we can look at gross yield for three-bedroom houses in each area.
-Median weekly rents for three-bedroom houses across Lower Hutt vary quite widely, from $455 in Wainuiomata up to $650 in Petone/Esplanade.
-Median values for three-bedroom houses vary even more widely, from about $497,000 in Wainuiomata up to almost $929,000 in Eastern Bays.
+Median weekly rents for three-bedroom houses in Lower Hutt range from $500 in Wainuiomata up to $650 in Petone/Esplanade.
+There is a wider range for the median values of three-bedroom houses, from $553,900 in Wainuiomata, up to $904,250 in Hutt Central/Waterloo.